meerapatelmd/aactR/README.md

 # aactR Package

-Setup and query a local AACT Database based on the instructions [https://aact.ctti-clinicaltrials.org/snapshots]{https://aact.ctti-clinicaltrials.org/snapshots}.
-Learn more about the ClinicalTrials.gov AACT Database at [here]{https://aact.ctti-clinicaltrials.org/}.
+Setup and query a local AACT Database based on the instructions found at https://aact.ctti-clinicaltrials.org/snapshots.
+Learn more about the ClinicalTrials.gov AACT Database at https://aact.ctti-clinicaltrials.org/.

 # Installation